pipelight/doc.pipelight/other_topics/why_detailed.md

 well suited for **string manipulation**, with an appaeling syntax and an as soft as possible learning curve.

 Typescript was indeed well-suited for this mission.
+It realy shines when it comes to do simple things.

-### Wy not another programming language ?
+### Why not another programming language ?

 Internally, pipelight calls the language interpreter to generate a Json Object and pass it to the rust code.
-Since a language can generate Json, Yaml or Toml, it can be used to generate pipelines interpretable by pipelight...
-I should maybe expose a commmand to pipe raw json into pipelight core.
+Since a language can generate Json, Yaml or Toml, it can be used to generate pipelines interpretable by pipelight.

+In short, every language can be used to generate pipelines.

 ### Why only a cli ?